muhammadhardwinv/python-face-recognition-attendance-Binus/README.md

 If you're interested in contributing to the project, feel free to open an issue or submit a pull request.
 Contributions are highly appreciated!
 ---

-Let me know if you need any adjustments or additional sections!